davidagibbs/OM621_Assignments/README.md

 # OM 621 Assignments Repository

-### This repository is dedicated to a school assignment that involved a hypothetical company that was having issues with budgetting for future logistics expenses.
-Here is a video overview of the project *********** and a written description below.
+This repository is dedicated to a school assignment that involved a hypothetical company that was having issues with budgetting for future logistics expenses.
+Here is a video [Overview of the Project](../videos/walkthrough.mp4) and a written description below.

 ### The problem